-Climate:- Climate refers to the sum total of weather conditions and variations over a large area for a long period of time (more than thirty years).
+Climate: The sum total of weather conditions and variations over a large area for a long period of time (more than thirty years) is called climate.

-Weather:- Weather refers to the state of the atmosphere over an area at any point of time.
+Weather: The state of the atmosphere over an area at any point of time is called weather.

 There are six major controls of the climate of any place.
 They are: